A complete guide to over 50s life insurance

 Over 50s plans pay out a guaranteed cash lump sum when you die, no matter how long you live.

 You choose what payout you would like when you take out the plan.
-Because the payout never changes, you know exactly how much it will be when you die.
+If your payout is fixed, it never changes, so you know exactly how much it will be when you die.
+Depending on how long you live, you may pay in more than will be paid out.

 The bigger you want the payout to be, the more you will need to pay each month as a premium.